AndresRPerez12/VisualComputing2022-2/content/docs/workshops/maskingWorkshop.md

 }
 {{< /p5-global-iframe >}}

-## Conclusions & future work
+## Future work
-In the future we can experiment with more types of kernels and analyze the difference between histograms, and additionlly test with Lightness coversions.
+- In the future we could experiment with more types of kernels and analyze the difference between histograms.
+- We coudld implement Lightness coversions and test with it.
+- Additionally we could improve the user experiece and add the option to change the image.

+## Conclusions
 - The image histogram allows a general understanding of how the tonal distribution of an image varies when a kernel is applied to it.
 - Image kernels are an interesting way to apply effects to an image, highlighting the properties that interest us through arrays.